Skip to main content

 D

 Flowering occurs from May through June.
-The terminal male spike sheds pollen by wind over a 1–2 week period.
+The terminal male spike sheds pollen by wind over a 1–2 week period at peak release.
 Pale green female spikes ripen by July, persisting briefly before seed dispersal.
-Utricles are dispersed by water and by adhesion to animal fur.
+Utricles disperse by water and by adhesion to animal fur passing through the foliage at the meadow scale.
+Plants are wind-pollinated; insect activity at the flowers runs minimal compared to flowering forb species.

 Detailed Descriptions